-American Muslims for Palestine, a national education and advocacy organization, hosted their fifth annual Palestine Advocacy Day the week of September 14th.
-Due to the COVID-19 pandemic, the in-person event was rescheduled virtually, and amassed more than 800 participants from over 26 states.
+El-Khatib Leads Minnesota Delegation to Advocate for Palestine: American Muslims for Palestine is a national education and advocacy organization.
+It hosted their fifth annual Palestine Advocacy Day the week of September 14th.
+Due to the COVID-19 pandemic, the in-person event was rescheduled virtually.
+It amassed more than 800 participants from over 26 states.
 The theme of this year’s Advocacy Day was “Racial Justice, Annexation, and Achieving Palestinian-Israeli Peace.”

 The program, held September 14-18.
 It kicked off with an intensive legislative advocacy training by AMP, the NAACP, and JVP.
 On Tuesday, there was a plenary session with Congresswoman Betty McCollum, Rashida Tlaib, Debbie Dingell, Judy Chu, and Congressman Donald Payne Jr. The rest of the week consisted of virtual meetings with Senators and Representatives, and their staffers for every state.
 Some states had as many as 60 present advocates meeting with their representatives.